 - Locate the ABS motor access cover for the slideout.
-This cover will be located inside one of the storage compartments under the slide room up at the top of the compartment. - 2.
-Remove (4) screws holding the panel to the top of the compartment.
+This cover will be located inside one of the storage compartments under the slide room up at the top of the compartment. - Remove (4) screws holding the panel to the top of the compartment.
 Remove the cover. - Unplug the motor leads at the connector.
-Gray connector with red and black wires. - To release the motor brake you must depress the spring lock lever, which then allows you to pivot the brake lever, which in turn releases the brake.
+Gray connector with red and black wires. - 4.
+To release the motor brake you must depress the spring lock lever, which then allows you to pivot the brake lever, which in turn releases the brake.
+These parts are ver, which in turn releases the brake.
 These parts are located inside the rubber boot wire tied over the motor.
 You must manipulate these parts without removing the rubber boot.
 As noted on the side-by-side photo, removing this boot will void your motor warranty.
 These photos will help you figure out how this works.
 The side-by-side photo (below) shows the spring lock lever and the brake lever.